Anita Asante: Women's Professional Soccer

-On 7 June 2020, she signed for newlypromoted club Aston Villa, ahead of their maiden WSL campaign.
-Asante's first goal for her new club was the deciding goal in a 1–0 victory away to rivals Birmingham City.
+On 7 June 2020, Asante signed for newly promoted team Aston Villa ahead of their maiden WSL campaign.
+Asante's debut goal for the club was the decider in a 1–0 victory away to rivals Birmingham City.
 On 26 April 2022, Asante announced her intention to retire from playing at the end of that season.

 International career

-England
+Youth teams

 Asante played in the England Under 17 team.
 She also was a member and captain of the England Under 19s and played in the inaugural FIFA World Under 19 Championship in Canada in 2002.

-She won 11 international caps in all at this level.
-She was in the first call up for the England Under 21s in 2004, a month after her senior international début.
+She was called up to the first England Under 21s team in 2004, a month after her senior international début.

+Senior team

-Asante made her senior international début as a substitute against Iceland in May 2004.
-Her first full international was against Northern Ireland in March 2005.
-She scored her first international goal in only her second full international which was against Norway in May 2005.
-This turned out to be the winning goal.
+Asante made her senior international debut as a substitute against Iceland in May 2004.
+She scored her first international goal in only her second international start, a victory against Norway in May 2005.
 Asante was named in England's squad for Euro 2005.

 Asante played in the 2011 World Cup and made her 50th senior international appearance in England's 2–0 win over eventual champions Japan.
 Having been part of the English squad which reached the final of Euro 2009, Asante was confident of England's chances ahead of Euro 2013.
 She was substituted at half time in England's 3–0 defeat to France which sealed a first round elimination.

-In 2015, the politically vocal Asante was "a glaring omission" from England's squad for the 2015 World Cup in Canada, having been the only English player to sign a petition against the controversial artificial turf used at the tournament.
+In 2015, politically vocal Asante was "a glaring omission" from England's squad for the 2015 World Cup in Canada, having been the only English player to sign a petition against the controversial artificial turf used at the tournament.
 She criticised the head coach Mark Sampson for the manner in which he informed her of her non selection and his unwillingness to enter into further correspondence on the matter.

-Incoming England head coach Phil Neville recalled Asante in his first squad, for the 2018 SheBelieves Cup.
+Incoming England head coach Phil Neville recalled Asante for the 2018 SheBelieves Cup.
 At the opening match of the tournament, a 4–1 win over France, Asante suffered an anterior cruciate ligament injury and was substituted after fourteen minutes.

 She was allotted 152 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

-Great Britain Olympic
+Great Britain

-In June 2012 Asante was named in the 18-player Great Britain squad for the 2012 London Olympics.
-She played in all four games as Great Britain were beaten 2–0 by Canada in the last eight.
+In June 2012, Asante was named in the 18-player Great Britain squad for the home 2012 London Olympics.
+She played in all four games; Great Britain were beaten 2–0 by Canada in the quarter finals.

+Post-playing career

+In 2023, Asante was inducted into the Women's Super League Hall of Fame, alongside Jill Scott and Ellen White.

-Coaching career
+Coaching

-Bristol City

 At the 2025 SXSW London festival in London, England.

 On 19 July 2022, Asante was announced as first team coach of Women's Championship side Bristol City W.F.C.
-Bristol City would be promoted during the 2022–23 season.
+Bristol City were promoted to the WSL for the 2022–23 season.
+In 2023, she joined England women's U23 coaching squad.